janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 This week, I tried to decide between taking an existing dataset for question answering for financial documents vs. making a new dataset.

-I gathered some pros and cons, and identified potential datasets.
+I gathered some pros and cons and identified potential datasets.
+Building a new dataset from scratch requires effort.
+But it can also be the basis for a publication.
+Also, there does not seem to be a dataset that fits to my research question.

-My supervisor and I will discuss the results and make a decision in the upcoming week.
+My supervisor and I will discuss the results and decide in the upcoming week.

-You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)
+You can follow these updates: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)

 ![This large screen makes me more productive.]({{ page.image }})
 <sup>This large screen makes me more productive.</sup>